ANP5003 Emergency Care

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- The Pre-Clinical Reflections are completed via an on-line forum.
+- The Pre-Clinical and Post Reflections are completed via an on-line forum.

-- The Case Critique assignment is submitted via EASE (electronic submission).
+- The Case Critique assignment is submitted via EASE (on-line submission).

 - The ANF Competencies and Skills which will be assessed are Advanced Life Support, Cannulation and Suturing.

 - The on-line exam will be held during the end of semester assessment period.
-The Examiner will advise the date of the online exam.
+The Examiner will advise the date of the online examination.

 Important assessment information